-Michael Flynn filing says Judge Sullivan's 'disqualification is mandatory,' seeks his recusal from 'further participation' in case
+Michael Flynn filing says Judge Sullivan's 'disqualification is mandatory,' seeks his recusal from case

 Sullivan 'cast an intolerable cloud of partiality over his subsequent judicial conduct,' Flynn's team says

-Former White House national security adviser Michael Flynn on Wednesday sought to disqualify Judge Emmett Sullivan from “further participation” in his case.
+Former White House national security adviser Michael Flynn on Wednesday demanded in a new court filing that Judge Emmett Sullivan recuse himself from "further participation" in his case, citing an "appearance of bias," which his legal team cast as "terrifying and mandates disqualification."

 In a filing on Wednesday, Flynn and his legal team argued that Sullivan “cast an intolerable cloud of partiality over his subsequent judicial conduct” and “risked undermining the public’s confidence in the judicial process.”

+OUTSIDE COUNSEL APPOINTED BY JUDGE IN FLYNN CASE URGES DOJ MOTION TO DISMISS THE CASE BE DENIED

-“[A]ll that must be demonstrated to compel recusal,’ then, is ‘a showing of an appearance of bias…sufficient to permit the average citizen reasonably to question a judge’s impartiality, ” the filing states.
+“[A]ll that must be demonstrated to compel recusal,’ then, is ‘a showing of an appearance of bias …sufficient to permit the average citizen reasonably to question a judge’s impartiality, ” the filing states.

 According to the filing: "The circumstances of this case lead any reasonable observer to believe that the current judge has a personal interest in the outcome, is irreparably biased against general Flynn, and is actively litigating against him.
 His continued presence in the case has become a national scandal undermining confidence in the impartiality of the federal judicial system and faith in the rule of law writ large.
-The Constitution compels, and all statutory bases require ('shall recuse'), that Judge Sullivan recuse himself from any further proceedings even if he has granted the motion to dismiss with prejudice."
+The Constitution compels, and all statutory bases require ('shall recuse'), that Judge Sullivan recuse himself from any further proceedings even if he has granted the motion to dismiss with prejudice.

 “Judge Sullivan satisfied that standard when he actively litigated against General Flynn,” the filing continued.
 “He has since far exceeded it -- rising to the level of demonstrating actual bias.”